From the mailbag today...

 Juliette Wade wrote another good post on the difference between being likable and relatable.
 It's not always necessary to make a character likable as long as readers can relate to them and care about the problem they're facing.

 Readers...any other advice for this writer?
-How would you make a depressed character likable?
+How would you make an unhappy character likable?